The International Institute for Drug Development (ID2) was established in Brussels (Belgium) in 1991 by Marc Buyse ScD.

 The International Institute for Drug Development (IDDI) was established in Brussels (Belgium) in 1991 by Marc Buyse ScD.

-With over 30 years of experience, IDDI is a valuable partner in the design, conduct and analysis in clinical research through optimal study design, state-of-the-art integrated web systems and innovative statistical methodology that help achieve time savings and cost-effective clinical trial processes.
+With over 30 years of experience, IDDI is a valuable partner in the design, conduct and analysis in clinical research through regulatory statistics, optimal study design, state-of-the-art integrated web systems and innovative statistical methodology that help achieve time savings and cost-effective clinical trial processes.

 As clinical trials become increasingly more complex it’s essential to partner with someone you can trust!

 We help you to make better data-driven decisions, mitigate risks, and improve the quality of your study submissions.Why IDDI

 The company expanded its client base in France and opened an office in Paris to ensure proximity to its French clients.

 The company was renamed IDDI, International Drug Development Institute.
 An office was opened in Cambridge, Massachusetts, to offer advanced web-based services for clinical research supported by a dedicated help desk to cover the American time zones.
 Business development and Finance still operate out of Cambridge, MA to serve IDDI’s American clients.

 Closed Paris office and consolidated European team in Belgium.

 Moved headquarter to Louvain-la-Neuve.

 IDDI opened a new office in Houston Texas.
 Operational team in the US.

 Revamp of IDDI Logo and strategy based on the three pillars of the company: PEOPLE, METHODOLOGY and TECHNOLOGY.